 I decided to go to a holistic vet, who wanted me to get X-rays first from a conventional vet to rule out a break before she would do anything for him.
 So I did and it wasn’t broken.
 All the conventional vet wanted to do was give him some NSAIDs for his arthritic joint issues which is what she diagnosed – this would only mask his problems not heal him.
 Rimadyl in fact, God help us all.
 I declined that treatment and continued doing the raindrop technique to support him while adding some very supportive supplementation to his already excellent diet – which the vet DID comment on, saying he looked so healthy, with a shiny coat and clean teeth.
 Yah, that’s how it is with the raw fed dogs..but I digress.

 It turned out that Shadrach’s back was out of alignment so the holistic vet sort of adjusted him – she didn’t quite get the job done.
 That’s why I prefer to use certified animal chiropractors (they go to school for four years to learn this) over veterinarians who most often simply add chiropractic into their practice after a short class they take.
 She also did some acupressure on him, and prescribed some herbs to support his liver as well.
-His leg started to improve and during the process I found a great animal chiropractor who lived here (who also uses the YL oils) who was able to adjust him properly.
+His leg started to improve and during the process I found a great animal chiropractor who lived here who was able to adjust him properly.
 Bottom line, Shadrach’s vagus nerve center was hindered due to having a subluxation in his spine which was causing his liver not to have the correct information it needed from the nervous system to operate correctly.
 If Shadrach had not received the initial chiropractic adjustments he would’ve undoubtedly died of liver failure.

 While the diagnosis was accurate on a failing liver, the truth is that the vagus nerve needed to be “released” to properly do its work then there would’ve been no liver failing diagnosis.
 I wonder how many people and animals have died with improper treatment simply due to this one thing?
 In fact, ALL of my dogs since my Golden Retriever Fridge (his story is shared in an article series I’ll share in this post), I believe have had this issue.
 I’m going to attempt to explore at least part of the why also – I’m just now learning this aspect of my spiritual journey so I hope it helps you AND your dogs as well.